BrunoMelicio/Deep_Rehab/README.md

-# Foot-PoseNet
+# DeepRehab

-This is a Keras implementation of a modified version of [PersonLab](https://arxiv.org/abs/1803.08225) called **Foot-PoseNet** for Multi-Person Pose Estimation.
+This is a Keras implementation of a modified version of [PersonLab](https://arxiv.org/abs/1803.08225) called **DeepRehab** for Multi-Person Pose Estimation.
 The model predicts heatmaps and offsets which allow for computation of 23 joints also known as keypoints, 17 for face and body, and 6 for feet.
 See the paper for more details.
 Our implementation can run at high speed on the Edge using Edge TPU devices.